Augmedics is building augmented reality glasses for spinal surgery

 Benchmark principal Kris Fredrickson leaves for another firm

-Meet Augmedics, an Israeli startup that is working on an augmented reality headsets for surgeons performing spinal surgery.
+Meet Augmedics, an Israeli startup working on augmented reality headsets for surgeons performing spinal surgery.
 The company is participating in the Startup Battlefield at TechCrunch Disrupt SF.

 Computer assisted surgery systems are nothing new.
 Plenty of surgeons look at a screen while performing an operation.
 But Vizor is something new.
-Instead of making you look away from your patient, the device acts as a heads up display and gives you superpowers.
+Instead of making you look away from your patient, the device acts as a heads up display and gives you greatly enhanced perception.

 Vizor is a sort of eyewear with clear glasses.
 But it can also project your patient’s spine in 3D so that you can locate your tools in real time even if it’s below the skin.
 It has multiple sensors to detect your head movements as well.